 Piggies are nervous creatures - hardly unsurprising given that they’re prey animals.
 If your piggy doesn’t seem enamored with floor time and instead sits frozen on the floor or runs and hides in a corner, don’t worry - this is just their survival instinct kicking in.

-Provide lots of cover - plenty of cosy hideys for them to chill out in - and allow enough time for them to adjust to their surroundings and venture out for a wander.
+Provide lots of cover - plenty of cosy hideys or wooden hideouts for them to chill out in - and allow enough time for them to adjust to their surroundings and venture out for a wander.
 As always, tasty treats are the way to your piggy’s heart - offer them a handful of parsley or some slices of carrot and they’re sure to come running.